Back

 Oh No… the Cat Peed on the Bed!

 The horror!
-Max has urinated in the middle of the bed.
-Once you get over the initial shock, there are a few things to check:
+You discover that your cat has urinated in the middle of the bed.
+When you have recovered from the initial shock, here are a few things to check:

 • Under which circumstances did this happen?
-Was there a stressful event?
+Was there a recent stressful event?

-• Did he urinate a lot more, or a lot less than usual?
+• Does he/she urinate a lot more, or a lot less than usual?

-Urinating out of the litter box can hide a medical problem.
-Having a physical exam and urinalysis done is a smart choice.
-Bladder inflammation, urinary crystals, diabetes, or kidney failure are all factors that can explain this "bad" behaviour.
-If the tests do not reveal anything, it may be a behavioural issue.
+Urinating out of the litter box can indicate an underlying a medical problem.
+We would recommend having a physical exam and urinalysis performed by your veterinarian.
+Bladder inflammation, urinary crystals, diabetes, or kidney failure are among the medical conditions that could explain this "bad" behaviour.
+If a physical exam and diagnostic testing do not reveal any medical abnormalities, your cat may be exhibiting signs of a behavioural issue.

-It is very important to keep the litter box spotless!
-We recommend that the number of litter boxes in a house be equal to the number of cats + 1.
-It is preferable to use a litter box without a dome, filled with unscented material...
-And it must be emptied every day!
-The box itself should be cleaned thoroughly once a week and replaced every year.
-Place it in a quiet and easily accessible place.
-Not next to the furnace!
+In addition, it It is very important to keep the litter box spotless!
+We recommend that the number of litter boxes in the home be equal to the number of cats + 1.
+It is preferable to use a litter box without a cover, filled with unscented. litter.
+The soiled litter must be emptied every day, and the box itself should be cleaned thoroughly once a week and replaced yearly.
+Choose a location that is quiet and easily accessible; we do not recommend placing it next to a noisy furnace or a busy passageway!

-Despite normal test results and perfect litter box management, Max may continue to urinate in inappropriate places.
-In this case, anxiety may be the source of the problem.
-This is a diagnosis of exclusion, which means that other reasons have been ruled out.
-Possible therapeutic approaches include synthetic hormones, milk protein hydrolysates, antidepressants, environmental enrichment.
-We will discuss these further in a subsequent article.
+Despite normal test results and perfect litter box management, your cat may continue to urinate in inappropriate places.
+Your veterinarian may suspect a behavioral issue and potential treatments will be discussed.
+Therapeutic approaches include the use of synthetic hormones, milk protein hydrolysates, antidepressants and environmental enrichment.
+We will explore this topic in greater detail the following article.